Classic TV theme: Happy Days

 Allee wasn't thrilled with the song either, but she took the assignment and overdelivered, coming up with a song about those who care for you no matter how screwed up you are.
 It was fed into the corporate machine: Warner Brothers owned the show, their publishing division had Allee, and their record label had The Rembrandts.
 Allee wrote the song very quickly and didn't think much of it.
 This was around the time when the music industry started digging in their heels, refusing to embrace new technology like the internet, and Allee was already forming online social networks, partnering with Mark Cuban and figuring out how to move music forward.
 She ended up creating one of the last huge hits using the old - and doomed - business model she hated.

-Allee wrote "Boogie Wonderland" and "September" with Earth, Wind & Fire.
-She has a museum of kitsch, throws fabulous parties, and makes interesting videos, like this one with Pomplamoose.
+Willis, who died in 2019, wrote "Boogie Wonderland" and "September" with Earth, Wind & Fire.
+She had a museum of kitsch, threw fabulous parties, and made interesting videos, like this one with Pomplamoose.

 Other famous theme songs from the '90s: